 The sebaceous glands are responsible for oil production at the base of hair follicles.
 Some glands secrete directly through the pores of the skin, which are not attached to hair follicles.

-In both cases of acne, the activities of sebaceous glands cause clogging of the pores in addition to debris and grease on the surface of the skin.
+In both cases of acne, the activities of sebaceous glands cause clogging of the pores.
+That also causes debris and grease on the surface of the skin.

-External debris includes dirty hands, greasy hair/products and cosmetics, articles of clothing that come in contact with your skin.
+Furthermore, external debris includes dirty hands, greasy hair/products and cosmetics.
+It also includes articles of clothing that come in contact with your skin.

 Chronic acne is cause for concern.
 Learn about Polycystic Ovary Syndrome (PCOS) so you can be aware of all the symptoms associated with it.
 The chart below shows acne as one of the symptoms.